How to animate a hard bait ?

 Swimbait

-Should it be animated quickly or slowly?
+Should you animate quickly or slowly?

 all types of hard lures for fishing

-Fast Animation
+Quick Animation

 Slow Animation